top of page

 1.

 Introduce some decorative lights, such as uplights or indirect wall lights.
-Having extra lights will allow you to dim the ambient by switching off the main ones — common practice from bars or restaurants to produce a cosy and romantic atmosphere.
-You will then have the option to change the mood of the space, especially if you are spending a considerable time in the same room: well lit when working and dim lighting when relaxing.
+Having extra lights will allow you to dim the ambience by switching off the main ones — a common practice from bars or restaurants to produce a cosy and romantic atmosphere.
+You will then have the option to change the mood of the space, especially if you are spending a considerable amount of time in the same room: well-lit when working and dim lighting when relaxing.

 Combination of different types of lighting in the restaurant: Floor lamps, ceiling uplights (indirect), coving lighting and direct spotlights.